Portfolio-Solver-Platform/infrastructure/README.md

 ## How to run
-By running `make dev` all services will be deployed on your local minikube
+By running `make start` all services will be deployed on your local minikube.
+They can be stopped again with `make stop`.

 You can access the services through the gateway by executing the `access.sh` script.